rantish/Getting-and-Cleaning-Data-Course-Project/README.md

 FeaturesNames<-Features_Names$V2[grep("mean\\(\\)|std\\(\\)", Features_Names$V2)].Subsetting is then done and relevant rows retained.
 =====================================================================================================================
 =====================================================================================================================
-3.Uses descriptive activity names to name the activities in the data set
+3.Uses descriptive activity names to name the activities in the data set.
 Here I have utilised activity_labels.txt to assign activity levels  to my final dataset onbtained from Step 2 above.
 =====================================================================================================================
 =====================================================================================================================